goabego/ai-bake-off-fashnary/README.md

-# Fashnary - E-commerce Platform
+# Fashnary - AI Agent Bake Off - Google

-To helps with the AI Agent Bake off feel free to use this as a starter.
+To help with the AI Agent Bake we made this starter code.

-You will have access to the product_database.json which will act as your "database" for the day.
-You maybe use the following backend Fast API code and/or the Frontend (Tailwinds, Next.js).
-Please review the Dependencies section and contact Abraham is you have any quesrtions (or issues).
+You will have access to the `product_database.json` which will act as your "database" for the back-off.
+Please review the Dependencies section and contact us if you are facing any issues getting this code running locally.

-Note for this competition we are focusing the Agent Developer Kit uniqueness!
-So feel free to ignore the frontend design elements.
+Note for this competition we are focusing the Agent Developer Kit uniqueness, so feel free to ignore the frontend design elements.

 ## Mock Database